Accessory Dwelling Units

 Common ADU Types

-Please continue to refer to this webpage as we update it with guidance.
-For information, suggestions, or requests, please contact Carter Reitman, Lead Housing Planner for the Maryland Department of Planning, at carter.reitman2@maryland.gov.
+MDP has developed several resources supporting local governments in implementation of HB 1466, including a model ordinance.
+For information, suggestions, or requests, please contact Carter Reitman, Lead Housing Planner for the Maryland Department of Planning, at [email protected].